DataStax-Academy/ds201-lab15/step2.md

 ✅ Execute the following *nodetool* command:
 ```
-nodetool keyspace1.standard1
+nodetool tablestats keyspace1.standard1
 ```
 *cassandra-stress* created *keyspace1* and the *standard1* table and populated its data.
-Running *nodetool* tablestats gives you the statistics for that table.
+Running *nodetool tablestats* gives you the statistics for that table.

 Output
 ```